w3f/polkadot-wiki/docs/learn/learn-parachains.md

 security will not be present.
 When a parachain connects to
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, the relay chain validators become the securers of that parachain's state transitions.
-The parachain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
+The parachain will only have the overhead of running a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
 Validators will then check these for the parachains to which they are assigned.
 In this way, new parachains instantly benefit from the overall security of
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} even if they have just been launched.

 ## Parachain Economies

-Parachains may have their own economies with their own native tokens.
+Parachains may have their economies with their native tokens.
 Schemes such as Proof-of-Stake are usually used to select the validator set to handle validation and finalization; parachains will not be required to do either of those things.
 However, since
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is not overly particular about what the parachain can implement, it may be the choice of the parachain to implement a staking token, but it's not generally necessary.

-Collators may be incentivized through inflation of a native parachain token.
+Collators may be incentivized through the inflation of a native parachain token.
 There may be other ways to incentivize the collator nodes that do not involve inflating the native parachain token.

 Transaction fees in a native parachain token can also be an implementation choice of parachains.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} makes no hard and fast rules for how the parachains decide on original validity of transactions.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} makes no hard and fast rules for how the parachains decide on the original validity of transactions.
 For example, a parachain may be implemented so that transactions must pay a minimum fee to collators to be valid.
 The Relay Chain will enforce this validity.
 Similarly, a parachain could not include that in their implementation, and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} would still enforce its validity.

-Parachains are not required to have their own token.
-If they do, it is up to the parachain to make the economic case for their token, not
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+Parachains are not required to have their token.
+If they do, it is up to the parachain to make the economic case for their token, not {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 ## Parachain Hubs